BartRoels/AIW-Hybrid-cloud-solutions/HOL-4-azure-stack-hci/2_HybridAzSHCI.md

     > **Learn More on** https://learn.microsoft.com/en-us/azure-stack/hci/manage/azure-benefits

 <!--
-### Monitor Insights on your Azure Stack HCI clusters using in Azure  ###
+### Monitor Insights on your Azure Stack HCI clusters using Azure  ###

 In Task 1 of Exercise 2 you enabled the Monitoring Insights capabilities on the Azure Stack HCI cluster resource via the Azure Portal.
-Normally it takes around 15minutes to see the first data showing up i
+Normally it takes around 15 minutes to see the first data showing up i

 1. In the "Search resources, services, and docs" search box at the top of the Azure Portal page, type **hciboxcluster** and under Resources, click **hciboxcluster**.